weecology/lab-manual/Graduating:-SNRE.md

   For a list of which courses count toward these see [here](http://snre.ifas.ufl.edu/academics/graduate/courses-syllabi-and-curriculum/).

 ### Concentration
 SNRE also requires a concentration.
 This encompasses 12 credit hours (at the PhD level, 6 for masters) of coursework.
-There is essentially a concentation for each department in the university, of which any can be chosen from.
+There is essentially a concentration for each department in the university, of which any can be chosen from.
 You then meet the requirement by taking 12 credits from that department.
 See the list [here](http://snre.ifas.ufl.edu/academics/graduate/courses-syllabi-and-curriculum/) under "Standard Concentrations".
-Alternatively you can just concentrations which have a more varied selection of courses, see the above page under "Concentrations that require additional hours".
-In either case, the credit hours that count toward a concetration also count for the other SNRE degree requirements.
+Alternatively you can choose a  concentration which has a more varied selection of courses, see the above page under "Concentrations that require additional hours".
+In either case, the credit hours that count toward a concentration also count for the other SNRE degree requirements.

 ### Other requirements
 * Presentation at the SNRE Seminar.
 You must present at the weekly SNRE seminar.
-This is no requiremnet on when this happens, but people generaly do it in their last semester and present some form of their defense.
+There is no requirement on when this happens, but people generally do it in their last semester and present some form of their defense.

 ## Grad School Checklist
 The UF Graduate school requires: